 Delta Lloyd Levensverzekering on a longevity swap transaction with Reinsurance Group of America (RGA) to mitigate longevity risk related to its Dutch life insurance portfolio.
 The transaction related to underlying longevity reserves of approximately EUR12 billion.

-Legal & General on the £50 billion restructuring of the reinsurance arrangements between two of its operating subsidiaries in preparation for Solvency II.
+Legal & General on the £50 billion restructuring of the reinsurance arrangements between two of its operating subsidiaries in preparation for Solvency II, including for matching adjustment purposes.

 Standard Life Assurance on the reinsurance of £6.7 billion of UK immediate annuity liabilities to Canada Life International Re, in what is believed to have been the largest transaction of its kind in the UK at the time.